RosettaCommons/documentation/development_documentation/test/integration-tests.md

 Running MPI integration tests
 =============================
-We now have the ability to run integration tests in [[MPI]], mostly for for testing the integration of components with the parallel [[JobDistributors]].
+We now have the ability to run integration tests in [[MPI]], mostly for for testing the integration of components with the parallel [[JobDistributors|jd2]].
 Instructions for running tests are as before, except you need `-extras=mpi` as an argument to `scons` and `-mpi-tests` as an argument to `integration.py`.

 1. Compile in *full application release* mode with **-extras=mpi**.
     `./scons.py -j<number_of_processors_to_use> mode=release bin -extras=mpi`